jenpaff/zk-schnitzeljagd/README.md

 - The UI lives [here](./ui/pages/)
 - And further documentation on the technical implementation as well as mockups can be found [here](./docs/)

+## Ideas to extend this project beyond the current scope
+- [ ] Make use of recursion API to generate proof at the end of the game
+- [ ] add e2e test to ensure stability of the UI <> contract
+- [ ] configure pipeline on github
+- [ ] Conduct manual tests to test the selected ranges (laptop)
+- [ ] User setup/login
+- [ ] Conduct manual test with deployed app (phone/tablet)
+- [ ] Leaderboard: present proofs of winners
+- [ ] Include a timer

 **Happy Schnitzelhunting!** :sunny:

 P.S. no animals were harmed during development of this app 🐷